Pending WSCUC Approval

 The UCSB Graduate Division requires a Statement of Purpose and a Personal History Statement.
 Applicants may not combine the two Statements into one statement or document; they must be submitted separately.

-The UCSB Graduate Division provides their own guidelines; however, please feel free to consider the following questions in your response, as well as to the ones provided by the Graduate Division.
+The UCSB Graduate Division provides their own guidelines; however, please feel free to consider the following questions in your response, as well as the ones provided by the Graduate Division.

 Note: These questions are meant to serve as a starting point, not an exact rulebook, for your work.